 headed together and welcome your continued energy in the adventure.

-Christopher Romano is a Research Assistant Professor at the
+Nicholas B. Rajkovich, PhD, AIA is an Assistant Professor at the

 The Material Culture Graduate Research Group builds on Buffalo